shotgunsoftware/tk-core/docs/initializing.rst

 - How installed versions of the software are auto-detected
 - How to launch the software and what environment to pass
-- How to make sure the toolkit integration auto-loads once the software has launched.
+- How to make sure the Toolkit integration auto-loads once the software has launched.

 .. note:: These APIs can be wrapped inside a Toolkit app or simliar in order
     to create a centralized launcher experience.
 The ``tk-multi-launchapp`` is